LaswitchTech/coreDB/LATEST.md

-## Version 22.04-dev Build: 114
+## Version 22.04-dev Build: 115
-* Attempted a fix for and issue where if any quote is found in the changelog, it would create an error during the commit.
+* (dist/css/stylesheet.css): Fixed an issue with timeline items.
+Upgraded the classes to support font-awesome v6.
+* (dist/js/engine.js): Minor changes to the dashboard